tezos/tezos/docs/introduction/various.rst

 This set up **does not guarantee confidentiality**, an evesdropper can see the transactions that you sign but on a public blockchain this is less of a concern.
-You can still use the ``https`` scheme or the tunnel to encrypt you traffic.
+You can still use the ``https`` scheme or the tunnel to encrypt your traffic.